Kim Ga-ram cut from K-pop group Le Sserafim over bullying allegations

 The company claimed that Kim was also a "victim" of school violence.

-However, it halted all of Kim's activities on May 20 amid the snowballing controversy.
+However, it halted all of her activities on May 20 amid the snowballing controversy.